tueftler/boot/README.md

 Contributing
 ------------

-To contribute to DoGet, use the :octocat: way - fork, hack, and submit a pull request!
+To contribute to *Boot*, use the :octocat: way - fork, hack, and submit a pull request!
 If you're unsure where to start, look out for [issues](https://github.com/tueftler/boot/issues) labeled with **help wanted**.

 **Enjoy!**